Jump to:

 Function and Functional Health

 The American Academy of Physical Medicine and Rehabilitation states that while physiatrists “evaluate and treat injuries, illnesses, and disability, and are experts in designing comprehensive, patient-centered treatment plans…, [they] utilize cutting‐edge as well as time‐tested treatments to maximize function and quality of life.”
 But just what is the definition of function?
 While the Merriam-Webster dictionary defines function as “the normal and specific contribution of a bodily part to the economy of a living organism,” function is more than the contribution of even all bodily parts.
-The World Health Organization developed the International Classification of Functioning, Disability and Health (ICF)5, which conceptualizes a person’s level of functioning as a “dynamic interaction between their health conditions, environmental factors, and personal factors.”
+The World Health Organization developed the International Classification of Functioning, Disability and Health (ICF),10 which conceptualizes a person’s level of functioning as a “dynamic interaction between their health conditions, environmental factors, and personal factors.”
 Functioning and disability may be described on a continuum that includes body structures and functions, impairments, activities/activity limitations, and participation/participation restrictions.
 Environmental factors may range from physical (e.g., climate, terrain or building design) to social (e.g., attitudes, institutions, and laws).
 Personal factors may include race, gender, age, educational level, coping styles, etc., which independent of the health condition but still may influence how a person functions.

-Thus, it is not surprising that physical medicine and rehabilitation focuses on functional health, or the ability to perform all of one’s activities of daily living6.
-However, while the goal of improving the ability to perform daily functional tasks enjoyably and effectively may appear merely as an idea to strengthen the ability to use muscles, many factors go into performing a task well, with minimal pain (if any at all), and with enjoyment.
-To accomplish this successfully, two main factors, in addition to medical, must be considered:
+Thus, it is not surprising that physical medicine and rehabilitation focuses on functional health, or the ability to perform all of one’s activities of daily living.11 However, while the goal of improving the ability to perform daily functional tasks enjoyably and effectively may appear merely as an idea to strengthen the ability to use muscles, many factors go into performing a task well, with minimal pain (if any at all), and with enjoyment.
+To accomplish this successfully, two main factors, in addition to medical, must be considered

 • Psychological Status/Mood: affected by sleep, environmental factors, support, pain, motivation, and energy.

-In terms of collecting data for performance measures, the former is easier to develop objective measures, while the latter will rely more on subjective self-reporting7.
-In any case, the physiatrist can play a unique role in a patient’s care, with meaningful patient outcomes in medical, social, emotional, and vocational arenas.
+In terms of collecting data for performance measures, the former is easier to develop objective measures, while the latter will rely more on subjective self-reporting.12 In any case, the physiatrist can play a unique role in a patient’s care, with meaningful patient outcomes in medical, social, emotional, and vocational arenas.
 For instance, the physiatrist can recommend different exercise programs or prescriptions, and consultations to physical therapy, occupational therapy, speech-language pathology, neuropsychology, or prosthetics-orthotics.
 They can provide spasticity management when conservative pharmacological methods fail.
 They can provide education on sleep hygiene and medical sleep aids.
 They can prescribe appropriate pharmacological and non-pharmacological interventions for pain management.
 Mostly, they can coordinate complex interdisciplinary care and motivate patients and their support systems.
 The key to success in navigating pay-for-performance is utilizing the scales already developed for the multitude of conditions physiatrists treat throughout the course of treatment in order to demonstrate efficacy and tangible improvement in whatever is being measured.

 Outcome Measures